 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.

 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.

 Scattering ashes on public land.
 You may wish to check both city and county regulations and zoning rules before scattering ashes on local public land, such as in a city park.
 However, many people proceed without doing so, letting their best judgment be their guide.

 Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
-As with local or state land, however, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, and waterways.
+As with local or state land, however, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, developed areas, campsites, and waterways.
 You can find guidelines for scattering ashes on the websites for some national parks.
 For example, White Sands National Monument in New Mexico allows scattering by permit and provides detailed information on its National Park Service web page.